ISL 2019-20: FC Goa see off Mumbai City FC in a six-goal thriller | Goal.com

 FC Goa beat Mumbai City FC 4-2 in their fourth match of the Indian Super League (ISL) season six on Thursday at the Mumbai Football Arena.

-FC Goa, who’d go atop the ISL table if they won this tie, named an unchanged starting XI that valiantly brought home a point against NorthEast United.

-Mumbai City started the livelier and it was they who had the first shot at goal in the 6th minute.
-Amine Chermiti flashed a free-kick into the stands after compatriot Larbi’s hard earned efforts.

-The Gaurs upped the ante after 16 minutes, first with Boumous seeing an effort, borne out of excellent dribbling skills, blocked while Jahouh shot at Amrinder was padded away by the latter.
+Mumbai City started well abut the Gaurs upped the ante after 16 minutes, first with Boumous seeing an effort, borne out of excellent dribbling skills, blocked while Jahouh's shot at Amrinder was kept out by the latter.

 It wouldn’t be long before FC Goa took the lead.
-Brandon Fernandes’ fantastic corner was brought under control acrobatically by Lenny, who then proceeded to snap finish it into the bottom corner of Mumbai’s goal, past the outstretched gloves of Mumbai’s number one.
+Brandon Fernandes’ fantastic corner was brought under control acrobatically by Lenny, who then proceeded to place it into the bottom corner of Mumbai’s goal, past the outstretched gloves of Mumbai’s number one.

 The situation compounded negatively for Mumbai City when they fell further behind on the stroke of half-time.

 Seriton Fernandes’ rampaging run into the home side’s eighteen-yard box saw him square the ball to Corominas right on the penalty spot.
-With acres of spaces and ages to complete a finish, the Spaniard made no mistake in punishing Mumbai with a well-taken effort that saw Goa coast into the break with a two-goal cushion.
+With acres of spaces and ages to slot in, the Spaniard made no mistake in punishing Mumbai.

 The second half began with Mumbai City taking to the pitch with fire in their bellies.
-The hosts struck almost immediately, with an unmarked Sarthak Golui gleefully nodding in a sumptuous lob into the box Larbi, towards the far post.
+The hosts struck almost immediately, with an unmarked Sarthak Golui gleefully nodding in a sumptuous lob into the box by Larbi.

 FC Goa quickly regained composure and scored a classic goal off the training ground.
 Jahou’s lofted ball found Mourtada Fall.
-The Senegalese defender looped the ball to the opposite corner of the home side’s goal, and the onrushing Boumous made no mistake of heading the ball in from close range.
+The Senegalese defender looped the ball to the opposite end of the home side’s goal and the onrushing Boumous headed the ball in from close range.

 Ultimately, the bell would ultimately toll for Carlos Pena Gonzalez.
-After gifting him a set-piece on the right hand side, the Goans’ number 23 sent in a lovely low freekick, which was turned in at the near post by his compatriot.
+From a set-piece from the right, the Edu Bedia sent in a lovely low freekick, which was turned in at the near post by his compatriot.

-Last seasons’ semi-finalists showed their class, while the home side could only wallow in what could’ve been a magical night to set their season right, but one which ended in calamity.
+Last seasons’ semi-finalists showed their class, while the home side could only wallow in what could’ve been a magical night to set their season right but it ended in calamity.